Empirical Analysis of Pull Requests for Google Summer of Code: Conclusion

 This study provides an in-depth analysis of GitHub pull requests and review comments created during the Google Summer of Code program from 2020 to 2023.
 The study offers insights into common tasks and feedback themes.
-The results shows that pull requests often focus on feature additions, bug fixes, and documentation updates.
-The review comments frequently emphasize the need for improved code organization, additional tests, performance optimizations, and better error handling.
+The results shows that pull requests frequently focus on feature additions, bug fixes, and documentation updates.
+The review comments often emphasize the need for improved code organization, additional tests, performance optimizations, and better error handling.

 These findings can help developers and teams enhance their review practices by focusing on key areas such as test coverage, performance improvements, and maintaining a well-structured codebase.
-These results also show that there is need to enhance the software engineering curriculum to include emphasis on code reviews, code organization, testing, and best practices from open source repositories in the curriculum.
+The results also highlights the need to enhance the software engineering curriculum by incorporating a stronger emphasis on code reviews, code organization, testing, and best practices from open-source repositories.

-In the future ,we plan to expand the dataset to include the available dataset for all the years in the GSoC program.
-We also plan to study the evolution of the tasks and comments across these years.
-Finally, we plan to explore other summer programs and hackatons that target students to validate the generalizability of this study findings across different repositories and software domains.
+In the future, we plan to expand the dataset to include data for all available years of the GSoC program.
+Additionally, we aim to study the evolution of tasks and comments across these years.
+Finally, we intend to explore other summer programs and hackathons that target students to validate the generalizability of this study's findings across different repositories and software domains.